 Talking to Your Maritime Injury Settlement Attorney

 The attorney-client relationship is built on trust.
-During the maritime injury settlement process, you’ll need to build that trust with your lawyer.
+During the maritime injury settlement process, you’ll need to build that trust with the best injury lawyers in Boca Raton, FL.
 They may ask you a lot of questions about your injuries, and it’s important to answer as thoroughly as possible.
 This helps your maritime lawyer obtain the best settlement for you.
 Some questions your lawyer may ask during this process include:

 - How did the injury happen?